runtime-verification/before-the-workshop/tessla/README.md

 ## Application Example: Data race detection

-Data races occur in multi threaded programs when two or more threads access the same memory location concurrently, and at least one of the accesses is for writing, and the threads are not using any exclusive locks to control their accesses to that memory.
+Data races occur in multi threaded programs when two or more threads access the same memory location concurrently, at least one of the accesses is for writing, and the threads are not using any exclusive locks to control their accesses to that memory.
 The C program [`race.c`](race.c) is an example of a race prone program.

 ```c
 #include <stdio.h>